privacysandbox/protected-auction-key-value-service/docs/inline_wasm_udfs.md

 }
 ```

+Note the `new WebAssembly.Module(wasm_array)` call.
+The script assumes that there is an array named
+`wasm_array` that holds the wasm binary.

-You will need to call this function from your custom UDF to access your C++ bindings.
+You will need to call the `getModule` function from your custom UDF to access your C++ bindings.

 Example: